-Your Letter of the 24th ulto, from Mount Vernon came duly to hand, and I thank you for the visit to Mrs. Washington.
-I do not recollect the date of my. last to you, but nothing of any great Importance has occur'd of late.-I believe there soon will, as Genl.
-Howe has withdrawn great part of the Troops from Rhode Island in order to strengthen those of this State for I should think (considering the situation of our Army) some offensive operation.-If he does not there can be no Impropriety, I conceive, [in] pronouncing him a Man of no enterprize, as circumstances never will, I hope, favor him so much as at present-But-as this is too delicate a subject for a Letter, liable to miscarriage, I will hold my tongue.- Whether his designs are against the Militia I at present command-another attempt against Philadelphia may be in Store else where or in the power of Congress, but they must not depend upon their being furnished here with any or but with very few.
-No human prudence or precaution could secure, but a small part of those belonging to the public and in the Hands of the Soldiery, from being embezzled and carried off when their time of Service expired.
-Nor can the same abuses be restrained in the Militia."-Washington to the President of Congress, 23 February, 1777.
+Your Letter of the 24th ulto. from Mount Vernon came duly to hand, and I thank you for the visit to Mrs. Washington.
+I do not recollect the date of my last to you, but nothing of any great Importance has occur'd of late.-I believe there soon will, as Genl.
+Howe has withdrawn great part of the Troops from Rhode Island in order to strengthen those of this State for I should think (considering the situation of our Army) some offensive operation.-If he does not there can be no Impropriety, I conceive, [in] pronouncing him a Man of no enterprize, as circumstances never will, I hope, favor him so much as at present-But-as this is too delicate a subject for a Letter, liable to miscarriage, I will hold my tongue.-Whether his designs are against the Militia I at present command-another attempt against Philadelphia-or which I cannot believe, to make his own defences more secure, time only can tell,-and a little of it, I believe, will do it.